sajidraza1989/django-rest-api/README.md

 >python manaage.py startapp myFirstRestApp

-**Register the app with project and ret_framework** open the settting.py of project navigate to INSTALLED_APPS and Add the our app and rest_framework
+**Register the app with project and ret_framework**

+open the settting.py of project, navigate to INSTALLED_APPS and Add the our app and rest_framework

 INSTALLED_APPS = [
     'django.contrib.admin',